-- Make it into a wrap with match stick carrots and lettuce
+- Make it into a curry chickpea salad wrap with match stick carrots and lettuce

 - Lettuce cups

-- On top of your favorite greens for a salad
+- On top of a bed of greens for a salad

 This vegan curry chickpea salad is flavorful and easy to make.
 It’s creamy, crunchy, a little sweet, and a little spicy.

 - 1 can (15 ounces) of chickpeas, drained and rinsed

 - ¼ cup vegan mayo or vegan sour cream

 - ½ cup diced red bell pepper (loosely packed)